bchugg/stat-map/median-of-means.md

 $$
 \Pr\left(|\wh{\mu} - \mu| \geq (12v)^{\frac{1}{1+\eps}} \left(\frac{8\log(1/\delta)}{n}\right)^{\frac{\eps}{1+\eps}}\right)\leq \delta.
 $$
-This was originally [proved by Bubeck, Cesa-Bianchi, and Lugosi](https://arxiv.org/abs/1209.1727) in the content of heavy-tailed bandits.
+This was originally [proved by Bubeck, Cesa-Bianchi, and Lugosi](https://arxiv.org/abs/1209.1727) in the context of heavy-tailed bandits.
 I have a post with the proofs [here](https://benchugg.com/research_notes/median-of-means-univariate/).

 You can [[time-uniform|sequentialize]] the MoM estimator using the [[martingale concentration#Dubins-Savage inequality]].
 I have a post about that [here](https://benchugg.com/research_notes/sequential-median-of-means/).